pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 Unroll a path/shape into a straight line, maintaining the node spacings that were on the original path.
 Segments can be straight or bezier curves.

-Has been tested on Inkscape 1.1 to 1.3beta.
-Might work with older versions.
+Has been tested most on Inkscape 1.2 and 1.3. *Should* work on 1.1, but I recommend updating.
+Inkscape has improved so much.

 ![](images/summary.png)

 ## Installation

 Add the .inx and .py files to your Inkscape user extensions folder.
 You can find this by opening Inkscape Preferences (Edit-Preferences) and selecting the System tab.
-Restart Inkscape and the extension will appear under Extensions - Visualise Path - Unroll Path to Straight Path.
+Restart Inkscape and the extension will appear under Extensions - Prickly Gorse - Unroll Path to Straight Path.

+I plan to release more related extensions soon, which will all be placed under the Prickly Gorse heading.

 ## Usage